joseeden/All-Things-Terraform/README.md

 - Confluent Cloud resources
 - Terraform tied up with Ansible and Jenkins

-Before we began, make sure to read go through some of the prre-requisites that you need to install on your local machine.
+Before we begin, make sure to go through some of the pre-requisites that you need to install on your local machine.

 ## Pre-requisites